 To retain the creamy texture, I combined the ricotta with Bellwether Farms Creme Fraiche, an award-winning French-style cultured cream with a creamy and tart flavor.

-I was surprised with its richness and how luscious it was! you can try swapping any recipe that calls for sour cream with it for a whole new depth and flavor.
+I was surprised by its richness and how luscious it was! you can try swapping any recipe that calls for sour cream with it for a whole new depth and flavor.

 Thanks to Bellwether Farms for sponsoring this post! all thoughts and opinions are my own